kyleconroy/ssf/README.md

 The field `parent_id` may be present and contain an `int64` as part of a tracing system to make this sample the child of another sample.

+## Duration

+How long did this span take to complete?

 # Examples